Integrable modules for Lie Torus: Integrable modules revisited

 \section{Integrable modules revisited}

-{\bf (6.1)} \ Recall the definition of integrable modules for $\LL$ from (4.2).
-In this section we will prove that an irreducible integrable module for $\LL$ where $m_oK$ acts as positive integer is an highest weight module.
+Recall the definition of integrable modules for $\LL$ from section \ref{sec4}.
+In this section we will use techniques in \cite{REC} to prove that an irreducible integrable module for $\LL$ where $m_0K$ acts as positive integer is an highest weight module.